-SEVEN SUBJECTS

-4 COMPULSORY SUBJECTS

-- 2 Languages (one Language at Home Language level and the other on either Home or First Additional Language level) - Mathematics/ Technical Mathematics (for technical stream school only)
+SEVEN SUBJECTS 4 COMPULSORY SUBJECTS MINIMUM PASS REQUIREMENTS 2 Languages (one Language at Home Language level and the other on either Home or First Additional Language level) Mathematics/ Technical Mathematics (for technical stream school only) OR Mathematical Literacy Must pass Home Language with at least 40%.

-OR

-- Mathematical Literacy - Life Orientation

-3 CHOICE SUBJECTS

-Any 3 other NCS subjects A candidate may not offer both:

-Consumer Studies and Hospitality Studies

-MINIMUM PASS REQUIREMENTS

-Must pass Home Language with at least 40%.

 Must pass two other subjects with at least 40%.
 Must pass three other subjects with at least 30%.

-No aggregate mark or % is used for promotion purposes
+Mathematical LiteracyLife Orientation No aggregate mark or % is used for promotion purposes 3 CHOICE SUBJECTS Any 3 other NCS subjects A candidate may not offer both: Consumer Studies and Hospitality Studies